2. We must come to believe that a Power greater than ourselves: Jesus Christ’s sacrificial love, could restore us to sanity.

-Will someone be able to come along with another addicting “high” to offer you, and then steal away any faith you have left?
+Will someone be able to come along with another fleshly addicting “high” to offer you, and then steal away any faith you have left?
 If our hearts are hardened against faith in God, then it will be easy for whatever little faith we have, to be stolen.
 Because faith can’t take deep root within a hardened heart.

-If we feel broken and hurt, and have little faith or hope?
-God does not despise you for that.
+If we feel broken and hurt, and have little faith or hope, God does not despise you for that.
 That is exactly what God can work with.
 He is looking for a broken and contrite heart to be able to sow the faith of his word.
 Remember the mustard seed?

 “Have mercy upon me… …For I acknowledge my transgressions: and my sin is ever before me.” ~ Psalm 51:1-3

 A sincerely broken and contrite heart is exactly what God is looking for.
 That is the kind of heart that God can work with.
-Notice in this next scripture that the hunger and the desire of faith is to be able to restore the relationship with God, and with his Holy Spirit.
-Because the Holy Spirit is the comforter.
+Notice in this next scripture that the hunger and the desire of faith, is to be able to restore the relationship with God and with his Holy Spirit.
+Because the Holy Spirit is the Comforter.
 And the broken and contrite heart especially hungers for that comfort.

 Mankind may despise our brokenness.
 But God loves and cares for the broken and contrite heart.
 That is why when we are in that type of condition, he will especially speak to us to show us how he loves us.

-And even if we lack faith enough, Jesus Christ came to bridge the gap of our faith so we can still have our need met!
+And even if we lack faith enough, Jesus Christ came to bridge the gap of our faith, so we can still have our need met!

 If the cry of our heart is for more faith, God will have mercy and will help us!

 There is nothing that Christ can’t deliver us from completely!
 Because that is the way he works.
 He does a complete work.
 Nominal Christianity will claim that Christ can only do an incomplete work.
-They will tell you It is impossible to be completely delivered from sin.
-But Jesus Christ will do a complete the work in us, if we will believe him by exercising faith.
+They will tell you it is impossible to be completely delivered from sin.
+But Jesus Christ will do a complete work in us, if we will believe him by exercising faith.